Establishes a television recycling and recovery program.

 SECTION 1.
 Act 13, Special Session Laws of Hawaii 2008, addresses the collection, transportation, and recycling of computers, computer printers, computer monitors, and portable computers that are used and discarded in the State.

-The legislature finds that a similar comprehensive and convenient television recycling and reuse program, based on shared responsibility among all stakeholders, including manufacturers, consumers, retailers, and government, would ensure that end-of-life televisions are responsibly recycled to promote resource conservation.
+The legislature finds that a similar comprehensive and convenient television recycling and reuse program, based on shared responsibility among all stakeholders, including manufacturers, consumers, retailers, and government, would ensure that end-of-life televisions are responsibly recycled or disposed to promote resource conservation.